jhou2/docs.review.ninja/index.md

 ## Issue Management

 Any time you discover something that needs fixing, ReviewNinja opens a GitHub issue.

+To create an issue, click the plus sign next to Issue <i class="fa fa-plus"></i>.

+You must enter a title for the issue.
+Entering a description is optional.
+If you want to link the issue to a line number, click the line number.
+A yellow icon <span class="octicon octicon-issue-opened text-warning"></span> appears beside the line.

 ## Starring